By: Author John Cunningham. Published: 2020/01/27 at 4:10 pm

-Step 1: Check the shielding, if the flexible plastic cover is cracked or worn, it’s a good indicator the switch is water damaged, but we’ll need to test it to be certain.
+Step 1: Check the shielding; if the flexible plastic cover is cracked or worn, it’s a good indicator that the switch is water-damaged, but we’ll need to test it to be certain.

-Step 2: To test the switch we’ll need a Voltmeter set to ohm’s as we’ll check for continuity between the 2 switch terminals.
+Step 2: To test the switch, we’ll need a Voltmeter set to ohms as we’ll check for continuity between the two switch terminals.

 A good switch shows continuity, but only when pressed.
 With your voltmeter set to ohm’s, check continuity.
 If the reading doesn’t change (stays at 1) when the button is pressed, the switch is faulty.

 Check out “Small engine repair tools” page to see my recommended voltmeter.

 The next most common cause is a disconnected engine side wiring.
 The wiring harness is connected to the engine side at three points.